oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 }
 ```

-The content of the above base64 command (**command\_b64**) in both of the above
+The abbreviated content of the base64 command (`command_b64`) in both of the
-examples is the encoded version of the OpenC2 content that is shown below
+above examples is the encoded version of the OpenC2 content that is shown below
 (decoded version).
 The command content is shown as text for illustration
 purposes only.